Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Copper Wiring.md

 cable is heavy gauge and has insulation and shielding tuned for high-bandwidth, high-frequency applications such as Internet, Cable TV, and Satellite TV signals.
 RG-6 commonly uses an F-Type connector, as shown in the figure.

 ### RG-59
 cable is thinner than RG-6 and has less shielding.
 RG-59 is recommended in low bandwidth and lower frequency applications such as analog video and CCTV applications.
-RG-59 commonly uses a BNC connector as shown in the next figure.
+RG-59 commonly uses a BNC connector.

 **British Naval (BNC)** BNC connectors connect coaxial cables to devices using a quarter-turn connection scheme.
 BNC is used with digital or analog audio, or video.